Tom Oliver

-Tom Oliver (born 12 June 1938) is a British-born Australian retired actor who started his career in theatre in his native country, before emigrating to Australia.

-Oliver, a staple of the small screen since the early 1960s, is best known for his TV soap opera roles, most especially Neighbours as Lou Carpenter, a role he played for 25 years.
-The character was known for his constant sparring with Harold Bishop, and his trademark dirty laugh, which he previously utilised in an earlier role on Number 96.
-Oliver has stated that it was inspired by the comic actor Sid James.
+Tom Oliver (born 12 June 1938) is a British-born naturalised Australian retired actor, known internationally for his long-running role in TV soap opera Neighbours as Lou Carpenter, a role he played for some 25 years becoming one of the longest serving cast members.
+Lou was known for his constant sparring with Harold Bishop (played by Ian Smith) and romance with Madge (played by Anne Charleston), as well as his trademark dirty laugh, which Oliver noted was inspired by Sid James.

-He appeared in the early Crawford Productions police procedurals, before having the soap opera roles in Bellbird, as Tom Grey and in Number 96 as Jack Sellers.
+Oliver was a staple of the small screen from the early 1960s, until retiring in 2016.
+After appearing in numerous Crawford Productions police procedurals, he took the long term role in rural series Bellbird on the ABC, before starring in Number 96 as Jack Sellers.

-Short term soap roles included Prisoner, Sons and Daughters and A Country Practice.

 Biography

-Early life
+Early life and military

-Oliver was born in Chandler's Ford, Hampshire, England and started appearing in amateur theatricals as an adolescent in Britain before pursuing a career as a jockey.
+Oliver was born in Fareham, Hampshire, England and started appearing in amateur theatricals as an adolescent in Britain before pursuing a career as a jockey.
 However, he failed to gain an apprenticeship owing to his size.

-British Navy

 He joined the Merchant Navy at 16 and travelled the world, eventually settling in Sydney in 1956.
 Whilst in the British Forces, he worked on the Pacific Nuclear Testing Base, Christmas Island and so is a member of the British Nuclear Test Veterans Association.

-Career

-Early career

 While in Australia, Oliver found work as a stockman, spending three years in this job, working his way around the country.
 He subsequently returned to the UK before beginning an overland trek across Asia to return to Australia.
+However, the journey was halted by illness and Oliver returned to Britain.

+Career

-However, the journey was halted by illness and Oliver returned to Britain where he contacted Albert Finney who was then planning to produce the film Ned Kelly in Australia in 1963.
+Oliver contacted Albert Finney who was then planning to produce the film Ned Kelly in Australia in 1963.
 Finney gave him a letter of introduction to an agency in Sydney and Oliver emigrated in 1963, later becoming an Australian citizen.
 He frequently visits Fareham, Hampshire to see his old friends.

 Oliver became a busy theatre and television actor in Australia.
 He had many guest starring roles on Australian drama series, appearing frequently in the top-rated Crawford Productions police dramas Homicide, Division 4, Matlock Police, and in Crawford's adventure series Hunter (1967).
+He played Clarry in The Shifting Heart.

-Oliver was then cast in serial Bellbird, playing the role of Tom Grey from 1969 to 1971, and appeared in the 1971 film Nickel Queen, directed by John McCallum.
+HE appeared in the 1971 film Nickel Queen, directed by John McCallum.
 After this he returned to television guest roles for Crawfords, and other companies.
-He also appeared in several British TV series at the beginning of the 70's, such as Paul Temple, Thirty Minute Theatre, and also played two roles in the Gerry Anderson series UFO – a doctor in the episode entitled "Confetti Check A-OK" as well as a SHADO technician in the episode entitled "The Sound of Silence".
+He also appeared in several British TV series at the beginning of the 70's, such as Paul Temple, Thirty-Minute Theatre, and also played two roles in the Gerry Anderson series UFO – a doctor in the episode entitled "Confetti Check A-OK" as well as a SHADO technician in the episode entitled "The Sound of Silence".

-Oliver also served a stint as a presenter on Play School in 1967.
+Oliver also worked for a time as a presenter on Play School in 1967.